clEsperanto/clesperanto.github.io/README.md

 ![Image](images/clijmapy.png)

-This screenshot collage is not a thought up.
+This screenshot collage is not thought up.
 You can download plugins for these platforms and reproduce it: Copy-paste code between languages and platforms!
 * [Fiji](https://clij.github.io/)
 * [Icy](https://clij.github.io/clicy/)
 * [Matlab](https://clij.github.io/clatlab/)